deakinmt/DSSE_SEND/README.md

 - Algorithms for combining telemetry and network model using state estimation.
 - Visualization of raw telemetry and state estimation outputs.

-The raw source for the network model and telemetry dataset are available from M. Deakin et al, "A Smart Energy Network Digital Twin", available under a CC BY-4.0 licence (DOI: 10.25405/data.ncl.c.6315864).
+The raw source for the network model and telemetry dataset are available under a CC BY-4.0 licence:
+- ["Network Model for a Smart Energy Network Digital Twin"](https://doi.org/10.25405/data.ncl.21618273.v1), M. Deakin et al, DOI: 10.25405/data.ncl.21618342
+- ["Telemetry Data for a Smart Energy Network Digital Twin"](https://doi.org/10.25405/data.ncl.21618342.v1), M. Deakin et al, DOI: 10.25405/data.ncl.21618273

+A paper describing the development and use of the Digital Twin is under review, [preprint available here](https://arxiv.org/abs/2311.11997).

 This project is a collaboration between Newcastle University, Keele University, and KU Leuven (ESAT/Electa).